DimitryGonzales/dotfiles/.github/README.md

 # Dotfiles

-Personal dotfiles for [Hyprland](https://hypr.land/) with **Material You**-inspired dynamic theming using [Matugen](https://github.com/InioX/matugen).
+Personal NixOS dotfiles for [Hyprland](https://hypr.land/) with **Material You**-inspired dynamic theming using [Matugen](https://github.com/InioX/matugen).
 It includes configurations the desktop environment, GTK/Qt apps, Rofi, Waybar, and more, all designed to adapt to your wallpaper automatically.

 <br>